Kwala Architecture

 Stateless automation layer

 Kwala shifts workflow logic off-chain while retaining cryptographic guarantees and verifiable execution on-chain.
 By separating automation logic from state transitions, Kwala enables scalable, cost-effective workflow execution without compromising decentralization.
-The stateless automation layer processes workflows using four key components:- Deterministic workflow virtual machine: Interprets workflow definitions consistently across all nodes
+The stateless automation layer processes workflows using four key components: a deterministic workflow virtual machine that interprets workflow definitions, decentralized task runners that execute workflows across a distributed network, event-driven triggers that monitor blockchain activity, and cross-chain action executors.
+Together, these components create a new design paradigm: stateless logic, stateful execution.Kwala Virtual Machine (KVM)

 The Kwala Virtual Machine (KVM) is the execution engine that interprets and processes workflow definitions.
-It functions as a deterministic runtime environment where YAML-based workflows are parsed, validated, and prepared for execution across the decentralized network.KVM capabilities
+It functions as a deterministic runtime environment where YAML-based workflows are parsed, validated, and prepared for execution across the decentralized network.
+The KVM has multiple capabilities, including:- YAML parsing: Parses workflow definitions for consistent interpretation across all nodes

-| Event extraction | Extracts event arguments using the re.event(n) syntax for simplified parameter access |
+- Event extraction: Extracts event arguments using the

-| Workflow validation | Validates workflow structure and logic before execution |
+re.event(n)syntax for simplified parameter access - Workflow validation: Validates workflow structure and logic before execution

-| Trigger scheduling | Schedules triggers based on defined conditions |
+- Trigger scheduling: Schedules triggers based on defined conditions

-| Sequence orchestration | Orchestrates multi-step workflow sequences |
+- Sequence orchestration: Orchestrates multi-step workflow sequences

-| Web2 interactions | Enables API calls and external service integrations |
+- Web2 interactions: Enables API calls and external service integrations

 Event trigger engine

-The event trigger engine monitors blockchain activity across multiple networks, detecting state changes that initiate workflow execution.Supported trigger types
+The event trigger engine monitors blockchain activity across multiple networks, detecting state changes that initiate workflow execution.
+Kwala supports the following trigger types:- Smart contract events: Listen for specific events emitted by contracts

 - Price changes: React to token price movements (coming soon)